Skip to main content

 Search with the whole set of Claims first

 Statistically, the whole Claims set alone is proven to provide almost as accurate search results as using the whole patent text, and is usually a sufficient input for a high-quality search.
+If available, we suggest copying it completely into Free Text Search.

 Invention Disclosure/Project Scope/Technical Descriptions are also great inputs